Diocese of Balanga

 The Diocese of Balanga is a Latin Church diocese of the Catholic Church in the Philippines, established on March 17, 1975, by Pope Paul VI.
-The diocese has jurisdiction over the whole province of Bataan, with 38 parishes, 6 diocesan shrines, one minor basilica, chaplaincy, quasi-parish, national shrine and chapel, and 4 vicariates.
-The Cathedral-Shrine Parish of St. Joseph, Husband of Mary in Aguire Street, serves as the seat of the diocese and office of the Bishop of Balanga, while the bishop's residence is at 41 Paterno Street, Poblacion, Balanga.
+The diocese has jurisdiction over the whole province of Bataan, with 38 parishes, six diocesan shrines, one minor basilica, chaplaincy, quasi-parish, national shrine and chapel, and four vicariates.
+The Cathedral-Shrine Parish of St. Joseph, Husband of Mary in Aguire Street, serves as the seat of the diocese and office of the bishop of Balanga, while the bishop's residence is at 41 Paterno Street, Poblacion, Balanga.
 It is part of the Ecclesiastical Province of San Fernando, Pampanga.
-The titular patron of the diocese is Saint Joseph, whose feast day falls on March 19.
-The city's fiesta is celebrated on April 28.
+The titular patron of the diocese is Saint Joseph, whose feast day is celebrated twice on March 19 and the city's fiesta on April 28.

 Since March 1, 2025, Rufino Sescon, the former rector of Quiapo Church in Manila, is the fifth and current bishop of the diocese.